tacman/msgphp/docs/infrastructure/symfony-console.md

 ## Context Factory

-A context factory is bound to `MsgPhp\Domain\Infra\Console\Context\ContextFactoryInterface`.
+A context factory is bound to `MsgPhp\Domain\Infrastructure\Console\Context\ContextFactoryInterface`.
 Its purpose is to leverage a CLI command in an effort to interactively built an arbitrary array value (the context).

 ### API